- Graduate Program

 Teaching Assistants (TAs) - Typically, teaching assistants are the primary instructor for CMM 1200: Public Speaking.

 Research Assistants (RAs) - Research assistants are assigned to individual professors based upon the needs of the department and the interests of the students.
 The actual tasks of a research assistant are determined by which professor he/she works with, but as a general guideline research assistants assist the professor with collecting existing literature about a current research project, data collection, or data analysis.

 Presidential and Diversity Fellowships - The Department of Communication may nominate one student seeking a master's degree each year for a Presidential or Diversity Fellowship.
 The Presidential and Diversity Fellowships are awarded to newly accepted Master's or Doctoral level students who demonstrate outstanding scholastic achievement and potential for success in Graduate Education.
 Applicants are nominated by their departments, and Graduate Education at Saint Louis University's Presidential or Diversity Fellowship Committee makes the final recommendation.
 Applicants for the Diversity Fellowship must demonstrate a commitment to leadership in promoting diversity in the discipline and other attributes identified by his/her discipline that will contribute to the discipline's goal of diversity.
-If you would like to be considered for nomination, please contact the Graduate Director.
+If you would like to be considered for nomination, please contact the Graduate Program Coordinator.
 Applicants must have a completed graduate application package by February 1st.
 Contract Period July - May.
 See a more detailed description here.

 To seek other financial assistance, such as federal or state grants or loans, contact the University's Office of Student Financial Services.